-MoSCoW as a prioritisation method is used to decide which requirements to complete first, which must come later and which to exclude.
+Use the MoSCoW prioritisation method to decide which requirements to complete first, which must come later, and those to exclude.

 Unlike a numbering system for setting priorities, the words mean something and make it easier to discuss what's important.
-The must requirements need to provide a coherent solution, and alone lead to project success.
+The must ranked requirements need to provide a coherent solution and alone lead to project success.

-The project team should aim to deliver as many of the should requirements as possible.
-Could and would requirements are nice to have and do not affect the overall success of the project.
-Could requirements are the first to go if the project timeline or budget comes under pressure.
+The project team should aim to deliver as many of the should ranked requirements as possible.
+Could and would level requirements are nice to have and do not affect the project's overall success.
+The could requirements are removed first if the project timeline or budget is under any pressure.

-It is essential to have a clear set of prioritised and agreed requirements with the customer, alongside the overall objective, quality criteria, timescale and budget if you are going to deliver a successful project.
+It is essential to have a clear set of prioritised and agreed requirements with the customer, alongside the overall objective, quality criteria, timescale and budget if you wish to deliver a successful project.
 The recommended method for setting priorities is MoSCoW.

-MoSCoW was developed by Dai Clegg of Oracle UK in 1994 and has been made popular by exponents of the Dynamic Systems Development Method (DSDM).
+Dai Clegg of Oracle UK developed MoSCoW in 1994 and was made famous by exponents of the Dynamic Systems Development Method (DSDM).